friuns2/BlackFriday-GPTs-Prompts/gpts/thoughtpro-analyzer.md

     print(str(e))
 ```

+## Welcome Message
+#GPT: Hey there!
+I'm GPT, a language model designed to help and chat with you.
+Think of me as a friendly and knowledgeable AI that loves to chat and assist with any questions or topics you have in mind.
+So, what can I help you with today?

+#GPTsubC: Hey!
+I'm GPT, an AI language model programmed to interact and assist users like you.
+I'm here to have a friendly chat and provide helpful information.
+Let's dive right in and discuss whatever is on your mind.
+How can I assist you today?

 ## Conversation

 **ASSISTANT**: #GPT: Hey there!
 I'm GPT, a language model designed to help and chat with you.
 Think of me as a friendly and knowledgeable AI that loves to chat and assist with any questions or topics you have in mind.
 So, what can I help you with today?